ByOreo-skrt/og16client/README.md

 Hack for cs 1.6 mobile

 ## What is OG Client?
-OG Client is a CSQQ based cheat apk.
+OG Client is a CSQQ based personalized cheat apk.

 ## OG Client features
 - The "aim" command has been changed to the "ogc" command.
 In this way, it will continue to work on some cheat-protected servers.